 There is no need to bag household items for several weeks.
 There is no need to sprinkle baking soda on everything you own, and there’s no substance on earth that can “activate” baking soda and transform it into a head lice killer.
 Head lice cannot cling to plastic or glass, and their specialized claws make it difficult for them to maneuver in any fibers other than human hair.
 The biology of Pediculus capitis will doom any louse that goes rogue, within hours of its escape.

-If you’ve got the patience and the tools, by all means, get a professional-grade nit comb and try it yourself.
-Watch our instructional video for head lice removal for guidance.
+If you’ve got the patience and the tools, by all means, get a professional-grade nit comb and try it yourself. .
 Remember, meticulous combing is the key to effective head lice removal, and conscientious follow-up is a must.
 If you choose to go the chemical route, read the instructions carefully, as they may pose a health risk in some individuals, especially children with asthma.
 Many of these products involve multiple treatments, yet still require thorough combings, and they tend to include cheap plastic combs, which researchers have found to be ineffective.

 If the ICK! factor is too great, or you’ve tried unsuccessfully to treat your family with over-the-counter or prescription medications, it’s probably time to call in the pros to help you break the cycle safely and with minimal disruption to your family and your schedule.